Joe Morrell

-Joseff John Morrell (born 3 January 1997) is a Welsh professional footballer who plays as a central-midfielder for Portsmouth and the Wales national team.
+Joseff John Morrell (born 3 January 1997) is a former professional footballer who played as a central midfielder.
+Born in England, he represented the Wales national team at international level.

 Club career

 Morrell began his career with Bristol City whilst attending The Castle School in Thornbury, and signed a professional contract with the club in December 2012 after turning down an offer from Liverpool.
 He made his debut on 8 October 2013 in a 2–1 Football League Trophy defeat against Wycombe Wanderers.

 In August 2016 it was announced that Morrell would join National League club Sutton United, initially on a one-month loan.
 He made his first appearance for the U's as a substitute coming on at 61' in a 3–1 victory over Lincoln City at Sincil Bank on 13 August 2016, Sutton's first win in English football's fifth tier in 16 years.
 One reporter described Morrell as having "had a great competitive debut overall".
 He made two further substitute appearances in home victories against Torquay United and Macclesfield Town before returning to his parent club in early September 2016.

 On 24 February 2017, Morrell joined Margate on loan for a month.
 He made his debut as a 58th minute substitute during a 2–0 home loss to Whitehawk.